tleyden/checkerlution/README.md

 Checkers-iOS is not strictly required, but very useful in order to view the game.

-The other way to install [Checkers-iOS](https://github.com/couchbaselabs/Checkers-iOS) from github.
-Unfortunately it is a private repo at the time of this writing.
-Contact [wacarter](https://github.com/wacarter) if you are interested in getting the source code.

-It can be installed for the [iTunes Store](https://itunes.apple.com/us/app/id698034787), however that version is only able to connect to the non-public production server.

 # Configure checkerlution

 Edit SERVER_URL in gamecontroller.go to point the Sync Gateway you want to test against.